 ASU 2016-02: The FASB issued ASU 2016-02, Leases.
 This ASU recognizes as liabilities non-cancellable leases.
 The liability is offset by an amortizable asset called a right to use.
-This ASU will be effective to the Organization in the year ending December 31, 2021.
+This ASU will be effective to the Organization in the year ending December 31, 2022.
 Management has not completed its assessment of the impact of this change.

-ASU 2018-08: The FASB adopted ASU 2018-08 Not for Profit Entities.
+ASU 2018-08: The Organization adopted ASU 2018-08 Not for Profit Entities during the year.
 This update requires that grant funds be recorded as donations with restrictions.
-This ASU will be effective to the Company in the year ending December 31, 2020.
-Management has not completed its assessment of the impact of this change.
+Management has determined that the organization's method of recording revenue did not require a material change to be compliant with this standard.